Zalefar/Udacity_Data_Analyst_ND/Project_1/README.md

-#Project 1 Udacity Data Analyst NanoDegree -- The Science of Decisions
+#Project 1 -- The Science of Decisions
 ****
 *Use descriptive statistics and a statistical test to analyze the Stroop effect, a classic result of experimental psychology.
 Provides good intuition for the data and uses statistical inference to draw a conclusion based on the results.*